 '''

 getenv(VarName) -> Value | false

 Types:

+VarName = env_var_name()

-VarName = Value = string()
+Value = env_var_value()

 '''

 Returns the Value of the environment variable VarName, or false if the environment variable is undefined.

 If Unicode filename encoding is in effect (see the erl manual page), the strings VarName and Value can contain characters with codepoints > 255.